-Flexo printers face many challenges, including improving print quality, shortening make-ready times and reducing waste.
+Flexo printers face many challenges, including improving print quality, shortening make-ready times, and reducing waste.
 Flexo press fingerprinting can help achieve these goals, so I prepared the following “Do’s and don’ts”, including pointers on how to approach the process.
 I shared this insight with Flexo Gravure Global, a leading trade publication serving the flexo industry, and wanted to share it with you.

 What is the main reason for fingerprinting a press?
 What are the primary benefits achieved?

-The purpose of fingerprinting a press is to determine printability of text and lines, as well as quantifying dot gain values.
+The purpose of fingerprinting a press is to determine the printability of text and lines, as well as quantifying dot gain values.
 Generally after a fingerprint run, a dot gain compensation curve, or DGC, is created to allow the printed tone values to match a standard.

 Is it possible to quantify productivity gains from fingerprinting a press versus not going through the process?

-Fingerprinting helps to validate that the settings used on press and in prepress will give the desired end result.
+Fingerprinting helps to validate that the settings used on the press and in prepress will give the desired end result.
 Without fingerprinting, there is a good chance that the actual result will not equal the desired result.
 Quantifying exact productivity gains is a bit difficult, but removing the fingerprinting step will generally result in lost time on the press during setup.

 What are the tangible results of the fingerprinting process that are used in ongoing press operation?